Get 20% Lifetime Off on all plans

 Monthly Cost$3,000$90-97%

 Yes, pgvector is actually faster for our use case.
-The co-location of vector and metadata eliminates network round trips.
+The primary reason: co-location of vector and metadata eliminates network round trips.
+When both data types live in the same database, there's no network latency between the similarity search and the metadata fetch.

 Lessons Learned